MicrosoftDocs/cpp-docs/docs/mfc/reference/mfc-classes.md

 Enhancement of the [`CControlBar` Class](../../mfc/reference/ccontrolbar-class.md).
 If you are upgrading an existing MFC project, you need to replace all occurrences of `CControlBar` with `CPane`.

 [`CPaneContainer` Class](../../mfc/reference/cpanecontainer-class.md)<br/>
 Basic component of the docking model implemented by MFC.
-An object of this class stores pointers to two docking panes or to two instances of `CPaneContainer.` It also stores a pointer to the divider that separates the panes (or the containers).
+An object of this class stores pointers to two docking panes or to two instances of `CPaneContainer`.
+It also stores a pointer to the divider that separates the panes (or the containers).
 By nesting containers inside containers, the framework can build a binary tree that represents complex docking layouts.
 The root of the binary tree is stored in a [`CPaneContainerManager` Class](../../mfc/reference/cpanecontainermanager-class.md) object.

 [`CPaneContainerManager` Class](../../mfc/reference/cpanecontainermanager-class.md)<br/>
 Manages the storage and display of the current docking layout.